Amocy-Wang/T-PDD/README.md

+               A Probabilistic Delta Debugging Approach for Abstract Syntax Trees (T-PDD)
+                                                --- an instance of delta debugging

+              Guancheng Wang, Yiqian Wu, Qihao Zhu,  Yingfei Xiong, Xin Zhang and Lu Zhang

+                  Department of Computer Science and Technology, Peking University College of Intelligence and Computing, Tianjin University

+Please send issues and suggestions to <guancheng.wang@pku.edu.cn>.
 # T-PDD

 This repo is currently being used for the peer-review phase of ISSRE 2023.
 As mentioned in Section IV-B1, the detailed results of each subject in RQ1 is presented in file *RQ1-Detailed_Results.xlsx*.
 Once the paper is accepted, we plan to publish a Dockerfile to facilitate the reproduction of our evaluation.
 The Dockerfile will contain all the necessary instructions and dependencies to set up the environment and execute the evaluation process.